nripendra/xGherkin.net/README.md

 Building from source
 ====================
-If you prefer to compile xGherkin.net from it's source yourself, you’ll need:
+If you prefer to compile xGherkin.net from it's source yourself, you'll need:

 - Visual Studio 2013 (I haven't tested in other versions)
 - Windows 8 or higher (I haven't tested in other versions)
 - Git or [Github for windows](https://windows.github.com/)

-To get the source code you can clone it locally, by clicking the "Clone in Desktop" button.
+To get the source code you can clone it locally, by clicking the "Clone in Desktop" button above.

 If you are more of a command line hacker, here are the sequence of commands you'd be interested in: